Little Star (Madonna song): Recording and composition

 After the songwriting sessions ended with Nowels, Madonna started collaborating with Orbit, de Vries, and Leonard for recording the tracks.
 Around June 1997, the singer entered the Larrabee North Studio, Universal City, California to record the album.
 Marius de Vries's contributions to the album were sequenced using ProTools.
 Marius de Vries described the song: "It's a delicate tune.
 I knew it had to be handled with butterfly-like delicacy, but also knew it needed an engine room to it, an energy, so it didn't become mawkish.
 That's why I did something with this skittery, unsettled, never quite resolving beat to counteract the warmth and coziness of the central idea."

-"Little Star" is the only track on the album not to have production credits from William Orbit, instead being soley produced by Madonna and Marius de Vries.
+"Little Star" is the only track on the album not to have production credits from William Orbit, instead being solely produced by Madonna and Marius de Vries.
 Orbit noted: "I had nothing to do with this track, apart from being around when it was done. [...]
 I walked by, loved it and gave them the thumbs up."
 Steve Sidelnyk was responsible for additional drum programming.
 It was written in the time signature of common time, and is composed in the key of E major with a fast tempo of 140 beats per minute.

 It is an ambient electronica lullaby, with its arrangement being "an understated affair that combines skittering drum and bass beats with dreamy fretless basslines and strings that soar like a songbird".
 Rikky Rooksby, author of The Complete Guide to the Music of Madonna, compared "Little Star" to Madonna's previous single "Dear Jessie", but called it "not as inventive".
 They described it as having a "lighter touch" than other songs on the album.
 They highlighted the "high-pitched electric piano chords" and a "drum-beat that remains a rapid rustling rather than a dance beat".
 Johnny Black of Q described it as "the most ambient track" with "restrained beats and complex effects held back by sweeping strings."

 Lyrically, the track is an ode to Madonna's first child, Lourdes Leon.
 Eric Mason of Slant Magazine felt that the song represented Madonna's experience of losing her own mother and a "desire to shield her daughter from the inevitable experience of loss".
 Madonna categorized "Little Star" as the "one super-sentimental song" on Ray of Light.